Skip to main content

 When building insights and defining actions, ask yourself ‘So what?’ or ‘Has this surprised me?’ to help yourself move beyond the obvious.
 This can help you take your analysis a step further, moving from what an audience is saying, to understanding why they are saying it.
 For example, if healthcare practitioners are talking about ‘rapid testing’, perhaps they are saying this because they feel that current testing is too slow or that there are so many patients that they need to be able to move faster.
 The ‘description’ field on an insight card is a great place to capture this thinking.

-Once you've finished creating your insight cards, you can customize and export them to include in presentations and share with colleagues.
+Once you've finished creating your insight cards, you can export them as a Power Point file.

 Did this answer your question?